Melina Awar, MD, FACP, FHM

 Associate Program Director, Internal Medicine Residency

-Dr. Colton is a native Houstonian and has trained and worked in the Texas Medical Center since beginning medical school at UT-Houston.
-After graduating she stayed to complete her Internal Medicine Residency training and then joined the faculty of Baylor College of Medicine as an instructor and then Assistant Professor at the VA Hospital serving as a clinician educator.
-In 2008 Dr. Colton joined Houston Methodist Hospital as an academic general internist and obtained a faculty appointment of Assistant Professor of Medicine for Weill Cornell Medical College.
-In 2009 she graduated from Educational Scholars Fellowship Program, a two-year fellowship for clinician educators dedicated to enhancing their knowledge of educational principles and improving practical teaching skills including lecturing, evaluation, and mentorship.
-In 2010 she became Assistant Program Director and was promoted to Associate Program Director in 2012.
-Dr. Colton oversees and directs the Primary Care Clinic and its operations, she attends on the UTS and has a small private general medicine clinic.
-She has also been a faculty mentor since 2013.
-Dr. Colton is actively involved in GME including as Chair of the Wellness in Training Subcommittee, which has an ongoing involvement in the hospital-wide commitment to prevention of burnout and achieving wellness.
-Her other career interests include communication and transitions of care, residents as teachers and preventative health.
+Dr. Colton is a native Houstonian and has trained and worked in the Texas Medical Center since beginning medical school at The University of Texas Health Science Center at Houston.
+After graduating she stayed to complete her Internal Medicine Residency training and then joined the faculty of Baylor College of Medicine at the VA Hospital serving as a clinician educator.
+In 2008 Dr. Colton joined Houston Methodist Hospital as an academic internist and obtained a faculty appointment as assistant professor of medicine for Weill Cornell Medical College.
+In 2009 she graduated from Educational Scholars Fellowship Program, a two-year fellowship for clinician educators focused on enhancing their skills in teaching, evaluation, and mentorship.
+In 2010 she became assistant program director and was promoted to associate program director in 2012.
+Since 2013, she has served as a faculty mentor to internal medicine residents.
+In 2015 Dr. Colton obtained a faculty appointment as adjunct assistant professor of medicine for Texas A&M University College of Medicine given Houston Methodist Hospital is a large campus for their student clerkships.
+Dr. Colton is actively involved as a leader in Graduate Medical Education (GME).
+In 2017 she became chair of the Wellness in Training Subcommittee which is committed to preventing burnout and achieving wellness in trainees.
+In 2019 she was appointed to chair of GME.
+She is also part of Physician and Provider Engagement & Resiliency Taskforce (PERT)2 Resident Wellbeing Subgroup which is currently studying the sources of burnout in trainees in and around the Texas Medical Center.
+Her clinical responsibilities include precepting residents in their Primary Care Clinic (PCC), attending on medicine wards (known as University Teaching Service), and managing a small patient panel.
+Other interests include communication and transitions of care, residents as teachers, and preventative health.
+She is also a Fellow of the American College of Physicians (FACP) and has served on Texas Chapter Board of Directors.

 J. Marietta Clewing, MD